Can You Make Money on Upwork? Stories From 17 Freelancers

 – Upwork user on Reddit

-How to set yourself up for success as a freelancer
+Tips to set yourself up for success on Upwork

 The most successful freelancers start by establishing and strengthening their business fundamentals.
 They’re strategic about the jobs they apply to and understand the value of every client.
-A one-off project could turn into a long-term client or referral.
+For example, a one-off project could turn into a long-term client or referral.
 Freelancing is a reputation-based career, especially when working on Upwork.
-Feedback and reviews are important — they validate your skills and help quickly build trust with new clients.
+That’s why feedback and reviews are important — they validate your skills and help quickly build trust with new clients.

-If you’re ready to start freelancing on Upwork, these tips from real freelancers can help you set yourself up for success.
+If you’re ready to start freelancing and make money on Upwork, these tips from freelance professionals can help you set yourself up for success.

 As a professional, you may have a broad skill set.
 You can probably do many different things well.
 Instead of being a generalist, specializing and having a niche makes it easier to market your skills and position yourself as an expert.
 Niching can help you figure out what jobs you’re the ideal fit for and stand out from the competition.